 As noted earlier, video marketing has perhaps experienced a boom like no other in the marketing world.
-With millions of hungry viewers providing YouTube with over one billion views per day, there’s little doubt that more and more brands will continue to hop on the video bandwagon.
+With millions of hungry viewers providing YouTube with over five billion views per day, there’s little doubt that more and more brands will continue to hop on the video bandwagon.

 While video marketing may have been perceived as costly and difficult to manage a decade ago, modern brands are tapping into simple, straightforward videos which cost them little more than their time and a smartphone camera.

 In fact, many of the aforementioned on-site content strategies can be employed via video, such as:

 - Personal vlogs, detailing a behind-the-scenes look at your brand (think: a video introducing your time, interviews with customers, “a-day-in the-life” style videos of your company at event)